 Our trips feature a mix of different transport options and uses an air-conditioned minivan/minibus/coach subject to the number of people in the group for all the transfers, sightseeing, and journeys between cities.

-The drives between Cairo and Luxor follows the Nile Valley and take around 9 hours, with several stops along the way for refreshments, toilet stops, and to tour the sites at Dendara and Abydos on the return journey.
+The drives between Cairo and Luxor follows the Nile Valley and take around 9 hours driving time, with several stops along the way for refreshments, toilet stops, and to tour the sites at Dendara and Abydos on the return journey.
 These drives are done in the afternoon & evening, arriving in Luxor/Cairo late in the evening to check into your hotel for the night.

 In the rare event that there are only 2 or 3 people in the group, the itinerary will be adjusted slightly.
 Instead of driving between Cairo and Aswan/Luxor, these journeys will be done by sleeper train instead.
 You will enjoy a private twin-bedded cabin with fold down beds (bedding provided), a sink, table and storage locker.
 An airline-tray style evening meal and breakfast are included.
 The Abydos & Dendara visit will be replaced by including the normally optional tour to Karnak Temple.

 All the vehicles we use are air-conditioned, many are fitted with speed limiters, and all are inspected and checked daily.
 Some 4WD vehicles used on desert safaris may not always have air conditioning where they are only used for short periods.

 Our Egypt tours include a 24-hour airport meet & assist service in Cairo airport, your arrival and departure airport-hotel transfers and all other transfers.
 Our representative will meet you in the immigration hall of Cairo airport before you get to passport control.
 They will assist with visa formalities before helping you collect your luggage and taking you to your hotel.